GitTH/friend-the-vote/README.md

 A site to help people encourage their friends to vote.
-Built on the Hifi content management system (http://gethifi.com).
-Utilizes the Facebook API.
+Built on the [Hifi content management system](http://gethifi.com).
+Utilizes the Facebook API with JavaScript.